 First impressions are always important, and Meraki UI is as clean as they come.
 The components in this library are optimized for responsive design and native RTL integration.

 For responsiveness, Meraki is using both Grid and Flexbox.
 The result is a flush selection of interfaces.
 In total, there are about 20 different element categories.
 Starting with basics like buttons and cards, but also including a variety of section layouts and pricing models.

 One of my favorite things about Tailwind CSS is that you can easily copy and paste design snippets.
 There’s a lot of debate about how “friendly” the syntax is to newcomers.
-But, I can’t help but appreciate the fact that you can often just copy another element without things breaking.
+But, I can’t help but appreciate that you can often copy an example component without breaking things.
 E.g. There is no dependency on complex stylesheets.

 And this also sums up the purpose of Tailblocks.
-It’s a neat component library that gives you the building blocks for scaling a website layout.
+It’s a neat component library that gives you the building blocks for scaling a website layout from scratch.

 Tailblocks even goes as far as providing alternative color styles.
 Which, again, are based entirely on the native Tailwind CSS stylesheet.
 So, no additional styling is required from you.

 HyperUI is an open-source project provided to the Tailwind community by Mark Mead.
-It is practically the same exact concept as the library before.
+It is practically the same exact concept as Tailblocks.
 You can pick and choose from 30~ different component categories.
 And, each category includes anywhere from 3 to 10 different styles for the given component.

 What I love about HyperUI are the customization options.

-If you go to the homepage and select the specific component.
+Suppose you go to the homepage and select a specific component.
 You can customize it to narrow down the container size for specific needs.
-Afterward, simply view the code, and the snippet is provided to you pre-made.
+Afterward, view the code, and the snippet is provided to you pre-made.
+Simple but effective!